KirillPhilatov/tls_check/README.md

 ### TODO

-Maybe do not check domains which are not expired soon.
+Maybe do not check domains which are not expiring soon.

 Get info from previous run.